yoachim/21_Scratch/metric_audit/metrics.md

 ### Galaxy Shape Precision ###

-PY working with Husni and Rachel Mandelbaum.
+PY working with Husni Almoubayyed and Rachel Mandelbaum.
 Started in https://github.com/yoachim/21_Scratch/tree/main/shape_metric

 Status:  Actively working on defining how to best use SNR weighting.